Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 Life insurance pays a death benefit to your beneficiaries if you pass while your policy is in force.
 The payout can minimize the financial impact of your death on your dependents.
 Your family can use the payout to take care of everyday living expenses, pay for your funeral, clear any debts you have left behind, and cover future expenses, like college tuition fees.

-Permanent life insurance plans do not have an end date.
+Permanent life insurance policy plans do not have an end date.
 They cover you for as long as you live.
 Many permanent life policies (like whole life and universal life) also include a savings element, called the cash value.
 You can access the cash value at any time during your lifetime while your beneficiaries receive the death benefit upon your death.

 What is critical illness insurance?